jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 ## Create Shopify app

-Go to your store: store-name.myshopify.com and click on "manage private apps" on the main window.
-Then click on "create new private app".
+Go to your store: store-name.myshopify.com, click on "Apps" on the left panel.
+Then click on "manage private apps" on the main window and  click on "create new private app".

 On the "App details" section put the name of the theme you are building on the "Private app name field".
-Name it "nameTheme.API" end the name with "Theme.API" to make things easier.
+Name it "theme-nameTheme.API" end the name with "Theme.API" to make things easier.

 Put your email on the "Emergency developer email" field.